 Graduate degrees: M.A. in philosophy; Ph.D. in philosophy

 The Department of Philosophy offers programs of study for undergraduate and graduate students.
 A major in philosophy develops abilities useful for work in many fields and for any situation requiring clear, systematic thinking.

-The department also administers the interdisciplinary undergraduate major in ethics and public policy, which it offers jointly with the Departments of Economics and the Department of Sociology and Criminology; see Ethics and Public Policy in the Catalog.
+The department also administers the interdisciplinary undergraduate major in ethics and public policy, which it offers jointly with the Department of Economics and the Department of Sociology and Criminology; see Ethics and Public Policy in the Catalog.

 Undergraduate Programs of Study